Skip to content

 • Syncope (fainting)

-You have to notify the DVLA about these conditions, so your ability to drive can be assessed.
-Depending on your condition, you may be required to take certain precautions, such as always wearing glasses while driving.
+This isn't a full list, so if you aren't sure whether your condition needs to be reported, check GOV.UK's online service or ask your doctor.
+You have to notify the DVLA about these conditions so your ability to drive can be assessed, and depending on your condition, you may be required to take certain precautions such as always wearing glasses while driving.
 Alternatively, you may be told it’s no longer safe for you to drive.

-You must also stop driving if your doctor tells you to.
-In some circumstances you might be required to surrender your licence if you’re told to stop for three months or more.
+You must also stop driving if your doctor tells you to - and in some circumstances you might be required to surrender your licence if you’re told to stop for three months or more.
 You can then apply to get it back if and when you’re able to drive.

 What happens when I tell the DVLA about a medical condition?